 The apartments do not feature telephone connections.
 Most participants buy a German SIM card (and a cheap cell phone) at one of the nearby shops once they are in Berlin.
 If you opt for a homestay, it is up to your family whether they allow you to use their landline (if available).

 Applications are processed on a first-received-first-enrolled basis.
 Earlier applicants thus maximize the likelihood that they will obtain a place in their top-choice courses.
 Beyond that, your ranking on the course enrolment form is used to shift you into the next available course, in case one of your preferences is no longer available.

-The FU offers a broad assortment of intramural sports activities for which you would be eligible to register, but you need to keep in mind that the U.S.-style semester schedule used by FU-BEST does not really coincide with the standard German semester calendar as used by the FU.
-The FU does not have the kind of exercise/recreational sports facility common to most U.S. colleges and universities.
-However, the Lankwitz Campus also offers a Kraftklub (Fitness Studio) option you could purchase (18 € for one month, 14 € per month when signing up for 3 months, and 10 € per month when signing up for 6 months).
+Freie Universität Berlin offers a broad assortment of intramural sports and recreational activities for which you would be eligible to register, but you need to keep in mind that the U.S.-style semester schedule used by FU-BEST does not really coincide with the standard German semester calendar as used by Freie Universität Berlin.
+The university does not have the kind of exercise/recreational sports facilities common to most institutions in the U.S. However, the Lankwitz Campus also offers a Kraftklub (Fitness Studio) option you could purchase (18 € for one month, 14 € per month when signing up for 3 months, and 10 € per month when signing up for 6 months).
 There are also a number of public swimming pools in the city, both indoor and open-air.
 Furthermore, joggers will enjoy Berlin’s many parks and the forests located on its outskirts.

 FU-BEST participants are in principle admitted on a semester-by-semester basis.
 Participation in two semesters (i.e., a full academic year) is possible, provided that a participant is still able to enroll in sufficient German language credits as offered and required by the program.
 Students who have completed the Advanced 1 level of German language by the end of their first semester cannot stay on for a second semester.
 Any participant’s German language placement and classification are regulated by FU-BEST placement procedures only.